albabjorkman/GIT-project/README.md

 # Artdatabanken QGIS Plugin ReadMe
 Unofficial plugin for extracting data from the Swedish Artdatabankens database.\
-Created by Matilda Bengtsson, Alba Björkman and Albin Röcklinger, in the course EXTP40 - GIT Project with Python Programming, at Lund University in 2025.
+Created by **Matilda Bengtsson, Alba Björkman and Albin Röcklinger**, in the course EXTP40 - GIT Project with Python Programming, at Lund University in 2024/2025.

 # Plugin Structure
 The plugin consists of three different request which utilizes either APIs available at Artdatabanken, getAreas and ObservationsSearchByDwc, or the Species Observation System (SOS) WFS Service. <br>
 ## Initial window